joinpursuit/Pursuit-Core-iOS/fundamentals/arrays/README.md

 var dwarfPlanets = ["Pluto"]
 ```

-We can also make an Array of repeated objects
+We can also initialize an Array with repeated objects
 ```swift
 var threeDoubles = [Double](repeating: 0.0, count: 3)
 var anotherThreeDoubles = Array(repeating: 0.0, count: 3)